hwunrow/billiard_dynamics/README.md

 # billiard_dynamics
 Undergraduate honors thesis on the Birkhoff conjecture for convex billiards.
+Contains mathematica notebooks used to visualize the dynamics in near-elliptical billiards and calculate Lyapunov exponents, LateX code for honors thesis presentation, LateX code for the actual thesis.
+Please refer to the thesis pdf for a concise description of the thesis project and background information.